IntegrationsOverview

 Troubleshooting

-• specstory run shows nothing: confirm the agent binary (claude, cursor-agent, or codex) is installed and in your PATH.
+• specstory run shows nothing: confirm the agent binary (claude, cursor-agent, codex, droid, or gemini) is installed and in your PATH.

 • No Markdown written: ensure you are inside a writable project folder when launching the wrapper.